bishosamer/mnjz_assignment/README.md

 # mnjz_assignment
 Don't forget to run ```dart run build_runner build``` before building

-#not compatable with flutter web
+# packages used

-used hive for offline storage
+hive for offline storage

-used mockito for testing
+mockito for testing

-used bloc for state management
+bloc for state management

+cached_network_image for caching images

+# not compatable with flutter web